Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 Okay, there's a list.

-Uh Mrs. Hedgecock is grateful for the paycheck and the mortgage payment on time.
+Mrs. Hedgecock is grateful for the paycheck and the mortgage payment on time.

-So uh I'm a radio guy.
+So I'm a radio guy.

-I I'm very unhappy about this use of radio.
+I'm very unhappy about this use of radio.

-The terrorist organization, Hamas, has been using its official radio station in Gaza.
+The terrorist organization Hamas has been using its official radio station in Gaza.

 One Palestinian, one Israeli.